AuCson/aucson.github.io/index.md

 > I started my research with dialogue systems.
 While dialogue systems are easy to start with, it is almost an ultimate goal of natural language processing.
 These efforts may push us towards this ultimate goal.
 > - Infusing world facts or domain knowledge into dialogue generation, or in reverse, disentangle structural knowledge from them.
 > - Modeling of grammar, discourse relationships and dialogue process in human interactions in unsupervised or semi-supervised manner.
-> - Universal language models with the help of deep architectures.
 >
 > And I am on the way of these explorations and have some publications on these areas.
 [Publications](#publications)